ShadowKing47/ShadowKing47/README.md

 - Developer passionate about Blockchain, AI/ML, and Full-Stack Development
 - Currently working on Solidity, Foundry, and Ethereum protocol research
-- Open to collaborations on blockchain dApps, AI/ML research, and open-source projects
+- Open to collaborations on blockchain dApps, AI/ML, research and open-source projects
 - Seeking guidance on optimizing LLM inference pipelines and blockchain forensic tools

 ##  Socials: